What is poultry netting?

 How reliable is it?

-Very reliable for adult birds that don’t fly—if it’s adequately electrified (at least 3000 volts).
-(See our website to learn how to electrify a fence.)
+Very reliable for adult birds that don’t fly—if it’s adequately electrified with an energizer (at least 3000 volts).
+How to Troubleshoot your energizer and/or fence.

 Why is it so popular?